Brudziński's sign

 Brudziński's sign or a Brudziński sign is any of three medical signs, all of which may occur in meningitis or meningism.
 All three are named after Józef Brudziński.
-In English, the name is often written without the diacritic (like many borrowed words) (Brudzinski) and is pronounced /bruː'dʒɪnski/.
+Like many borrowed words in English, the name is often written without the diacritic (Brudzinski) and is pronounced /bruː'dʒɪnski/.

 Brudziński cheek sign

 The Brudziński cheek sign or Brudziński's cheek phenomenon is a clinical sign in which pressure on the cheek elicits a reflex action, usually a twitching of the area near the eye or upper lip, and flexion of the forearm when pressure is applied to upper arm with a sphygmomanometer.
 It is found in patients with meningitis, and is analogous to the Brudziński symphyseal sign in the lower limb.

 Brudziński symphyseal sign

 The Brudziński symphyseal sign is a clinical sign in which pressure on the pubic symphysis elicits a reflex flexion of the hip and knee, and abduction of the leg.
 It is found in patients with meningitis, and is analogous to the Brudziński cheek sign in the upper limb.

 This sign was also independently discovered by a Brazilian clinician, Aloísio De Castro (1881-1959), in 1912, and is commonly called Aloísio De Castro's Sign in Brazil.